jeremiasivan/SimNOW/empirical_analysis/README.md

 Additionally, the code will generate `prefix.sumtable` in the output folder, which summarises the delta AIC and window trees for each `step`.
 If `bootstrap_type` is provided, the counts for window trees and topologies only include those with average bootstrap value more than 80 (parametric) or 95 (UFBoot).

 ### <a id="dacnow">Using variable window sizes</a>
 In this step, we run the splitting-and-merging algorithm on empirical alignment and generate the summary statistics.
-The parameters for this step are set in `1_main.Rmd`.
-The details of the parameters and outputs are similar to those from the simulations (see <a href="../codes/README.md">`codes/README.md`</a>).
+The parameters for this step are set in <a href="/empirical_analysis/2_variable_window_size/1_main.Rmd">`1_main.Rmd`</a>.
+The details of the parameters and outputs are similar to those from the simulations (see <a href="/codes/README.md">`codes/README.md`</a>).

 > **Important Notes** <br>
 When `initial_wsize` set to `NULL`, the approach would start with full concatenation (instead of the best fixed window size from AIC).